 There are a lot of tactics employed by professional marketers today.
 Some of those tactics have been around since the dawn of advertising, and others have evolved from the constant change in technology that floods virtually every industry on the planet.
 One method that’s still in practice today is direct mail marketing.
 To many, this comes as a surprise because this particular method of marketing is loaded with potential pitfalls.

-Generally speaking, direct mail marketing is very costly to implement, and the response rates from the efforts are minimal, at best.
+Generally speaking, direct mail marketing can be very costly to implement, and the response rates from the efforts tend to be minimal, at best.
 Most organizations that still invest in traditional direct mail marketing will incur costs not only in the creation of the mailed material but also a substantial bill for printing and postage.
 If the end result of those efforts is the recipient simply tossing the piece of media into the trash or shredder, the return on investment is a big, fat zero.

 The hidden marketing idea that beats direct mail